 Lump Charcoal vs. Briquettes: Which Is Better?

 Lump charcoal provides a superior grilling experience for some because it is one of the purist fuels you can use today.
-You won’t find any light fluids or chemicals in this item, which is becoming more regular with instant-light products.

 It really is a reflection of the movement toward using organic and sustainable methods of growing foods and preparing them.